Local index theory for geometric first-order differential operators: The local index theorem

 \begin{thm} Let $(\sigma,\varepsilon)$ be a chiral $G_n$-geometric symbol for $n=2l$ even.
 Let $(M,P)$ be a Riemannian $G_n$-manifold equipped with an hermitian vector bundle $\xi$.
 Let $D^{\xi}$ be the induced twisted geometric operator.
 Then the equality

 holds. \end{thm}

-Applying Theorem \ref{thm:localindextheorem} to the Rarita--Schwinger, the higher Dirac operators and the higher signature operators and using Equations \ref{eq:indexrs} and \ref{eq:indexhigherdirac}, we obtain: \begin{cor} Let $Q^{\xi}$ be the Rarita--Schwinger operator on an even-dimensional Riemannian spin-manifold $(M,P)$, twisted with some hermitian vector bundle $\xi$.
+Applying Theorem \ref{thm:localindextheorem} to the Rarita--Schwinger, the higher Dirac operators and the higher signature operators and using Equations \ref{eq:indexrs} and \ref{eq:indexhigherdirac}, we obtain the corresponding local index theorems. \begin{cor} Let $Q^{\xi}$ be the Rarita--Schwinger operator on an even-dimensional Riemannian spin-manifold $(M,P)$, twisted with some hermitian vector bundle $\xi$.
 Then

 \end{cor}

 \begin{cor} Let \(D_j^{\xi}\) be the higher Dirac operator on an even dimensional Riemannian spin-manifold \((M,P)\), twisted with some hermitian vector bundle $\xi$.
 Then

 \end{cor}